NeXt-UI/next-tutorials/tutorials/tutorial-003.md

 ```

+**TL;DR**

+You will be able to use localVar1 and localVar2 as global objects globalVar1 and globalVar2, but your variables will not be visible from the global namespace (from outside this code).

+**More detailed explanation**

 *globalVar1* and *globalVar2* are variables, accessible from global namespace.
 If you want to use them and not to pollute global namespace with your variable, closures come to the rescue.
 In this example *globalVar1* transforms to *localVar1* and *globalVar2* transforms to *localVar2*.
 That means that variables passed into the immediately-invoked function ()() will become local from the anonymous function's point of view.

-In other words, you will be able to use localVar1 and localVar2 as global objects globalVar1 and globalVar2, but your variables will not be visible from the global namespace (from outside this code).

 This is good when you want to achieve modularity and keep you code clean.

+## Create data.js

+This file will contain topology data that we want to display.
+Here's our example topology, but you want to build your own to get more expertise.

 ## Create app.js